 Later as a young man he served with the Israeli Defense Forces as a paramedic in the Six Day War in 1967, the Yom Kippur War in 1973 and the war in Lebanon in 1982.

-Today, widely-recognized as an astrophysicist, astronomer and writer, Mario heads public outreach initiatives at the Space Telescope Science Institute in Baltimore, MD, which operates the Hubble Space Telescope.
+He is an internationally recognized astrophysicist, astronomer and author who spent over two decades at the Space Telescope Science Institute in Baltimore, MD, which operates the Hubble Space Telescope.
 Mario, who also has a strong penchant for art and literature, is author of key books that have popularized science, astronomy and mathematics among the general public.

 For the past decade Mario has focused his research activities on supernova explosions and their use in determining the rate of expansion of the universe.
 He has also studied the phenomenon of Dark Energy, Black Holes and the formation of planetary systems around young stars.

 Mario earned his B.S. degree in physics and mathematics at the Hebrew University of Jerusalem, an M.S. degree in theoretical particle physics at the Weizmann Institute, and a Ph.D. in theoretical astrophysics at Tel-Aviv University.
 He was a professor of physics at the Techion-Israel Institute of Technology before coming to the Spaced Telescope Science Institute.

 His major influences as a young student included his high school math teacher. ”It wasn’t so much his teaching talents that had impressed me, but his ability to solve difficult problems we used to bring him.
 Problems that he had never seen before.”